t-data-h/tdh-gcp/README.md

   The master and worker init scripts copy this to the remote host to locally format and add the drive(s) to the system, supporting either Ext4 or XFS filesystems.
 This is *not* set executable until placed on the host in question.

+- **ssh-hostkey-provision.sh**:

+  Script for remotely configuring a cluster of hosts for passwordless login via a master host.

 - **gcp-hosts-gen.sh**: